Career Certificate (Clock Hour program)

 Most clinical agencies require students to undergo drug screen and criminal background checks prior to placement in the agencies for clinical experiences.
 Students whose drug screening and criminal background checks are deemed unsatisfactory may be denied access to clinical experiences by the clinical agencies.
 Failure to qualify for and meet clinical requirements at clinical sites may prevent completion of the program.
 Withdrawal from the program may be necessary if students cannot be placed for clinical experiences.

-Some practice settings may have additional requirements including health insurance, a volunteer application, references, additional fingerprinting and background check (example Jessica Lunsford Act for school environments), drug testing, flu shot, Covid-19 testing and/or an interview prior to the start of the clinical experience.
+Some practice settings may have additional requirements including health insurance, a volunteer application, references, additional fingerprinting and background check (example Jessica Lunsford Act for school environments), drug testing, flu shot, Covid-19 testing/vaccine and/or an interview prior to the start of the clinical experience.
 The additional requirements are the responsibility of the student, including expenses.

 The cost of the background check(s) and drug screen(s) is borne by the student.
 Additionally, it is the student’s responsibility to have all paperwork completed by the program’s published deadline and/or the start of fieldwork rotation (if applicable).